sewakgautam/Resources-for-NodeJS/README.md

 ## Before You Start

 Node means not directly jumping on the Ocean of Backend and Start to code the backend of the facebook.
-Backend is not any rocket science, it's the way how you process your brain and code logical solutions.<br /> You Must Have basic Concept on Node, some of them were listed down ⏬🔽
+Backend is not any rocket science, it's the way how you process your brain and code logical solutions.<br /> You Must Have basic Concept on Node, some of them are listed down ⏬🔽

 [![Warning](https://img.shields.io/badge/Caution-You_must_have_basic_knowledge_of_JavaScript-red)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)